-- A healthy lifestyle with proper diet and physical activity could help in preventing Postpartum Depression.
-However, the results may not be guaranteed
+- A healthy lifestyle with proper diet and physical activity may help in minimizing the risk for Postpartum Depression

-- Planned pregnancy can lead to less stressor, like having adequate family and financial support
+- Planned pregnancy can lead to less stressor, including having adequate family and financial support

 - Education: Knowing the symptoms may not help prevent Postpartum Depression, but it will help with early diagnoses and possibly quicker recovery

-- Inform your doctor if you have a prior history of the condition, so that they can provide a close monitor and timely help if needed
+- Inform the physician if there is a prior history of the condition, so that close monitor and timely help may be provided, as needed

 What is the Prognosis of Postpartum Depression?
 (Outcomes/Resolutions)